MantisVision/webUtils/docs/integrationguide.md

 The huge problem is WHEN to call it.
 This is due to the restrictions Safari on iOS makes towards autoplay.
 It should allow to autostart video when it's muted, but a particularly severe limitation comes with playing two (or more) videos together.
 Try to create another RYSKUrl object the same way as the first one, and then try to play them together unmuted on iOS Safari.
-You may notice an odd behaviour -- one of the video may not start, or start only muted even if you called ``setVolume(1)``, or it may pause due to buffering of data but not start again once the data is buffered, or it may not loop etc.
+You may notice an odd behavior -- one of the video may not start, or start only muted even if you called ``setVolume(1)``, or it may pause due to buffering of data but not start again once the data is buffered, or it may not loop etc.